 Now that we have discussed the differences between the Academic and General Training Modules, you may be wondering which one you should take.
 If you plan to enroll in a university or higher education institution in an English-speaking country, you should take the Academic Module.
 The Academic Module is recognized by universities and higher education institutions as proof of language proficiency.
 It tests the language skills required for academic study, such as critical thinking, academic vocabulary, and analytical skills.

 On the other hand, if you plan to work or migrate to an English-speaking country, you should take the General Training Module.
 The General Training Module tests the language skills required for practical, everyday communication.
 It is recognized by employers, immigration agencies, and other organizations as proof of language proficiency for work or immigration purposes.
-You can also look for a IELTS Coaching Center that offers a variety of schedules and formats, such as online classes, in-person classes, or self-paced courses.
+You can also look for a IELTS Classes In Surat that offers a variety of schedules and formats, such as online classes, in-person classes, or self-paced courses.